gregversteeg/corex_topic/readme.md

 tm_layer3 = ct.Corex(n_hidden=1)
 tm_layer3.fit(tm_layer2.labels)
 ```
 Each topic explains a certain portion of the *total correlation*.
-These TCs can be accessed through the ```tcs``` attribute, and the overall TC (the sum of the topic TCs) can be accessed through ```tc```.
+These topic TCs can be accessed through the ```tcs``` attribute, and the overall TC (the sum of the topic TCs) can be accessed through ```tc```.
 To assess how many topics to choose at each layer, you may look at the distribution of ```tcs``` for each layer.
 As a rule of thumb, additional latent topics should be added until additional topics contribute little (less than 1%) to the overall TC.

 Visualizations of the hierarchical topic model can be accessed through ```vis_topic.py``` if you have graphviz installed.